Oriented Category Theory: Introduction

-\begin{notation} We will make use of the following notation and terminology when discussing categories enriched in the monoidal category of categories under the cartesian product. \begin{enumerate}[\normalfont(1)] \item $\Cat(\mX)$ for the category of category objects in a cartesian closed presentable category $\mX.$ \item Given monoidal categories $\mM$ and $\mN$, we write $_\mM\Enr_\mN$ for the $2$-category of $(\mM,\mN)$-bienriched categories. \item $\L\Mor_\mC(A,B)$ and $ \R\Mor_\mC(A,B)$ for the left and right morphism objects in any bienriched category $\mC$ containing an ordered pair of objects $(A,B)\in\mC$. \item We write $\PrL$ and $\PrR$ for the subcategories of $\CAT$ spanned by the presentable categories and the left and right adjoint functors, respectively.
-Recall that there is a canonical equivalence $\PrL \simeq (\PrR)^\op$ sending left to right adjoints. \item We write $\otimes$ for the symmetric monoidal structure on $\PrL$ and $\PrR$.
-More precisely, by \cite{lurie.higheralgebra}, $\PrL$ carries a closed symmetric monoidal structure such that the subcategory inclusion $\PrL \subset \CAT$ is a lax symmetric monoidal with respect to the the cartesian structure on $\CAT$. \end{enumerate} \end{notation}
+\item We write $\mC_*$ or $\mC_{\ast/}$ for the category of pointed objects in a category $\mC$, i.e. the full subcategory of $\Fun([1],\mC)$ of arrows in $\mC$ whose source is a final object.

+\item We write $\PrL$ and $\PrR$ for the subcategories of $\widehat{\Cat}$ spanned by the presentable categories and the left and right adjoint functors, respectively.
+There is a canonical equivalence $\PrL \simeq (\PrR)^\op$ sending left to right adjoints. \item We write $\otimes$ for the symmetric monoidal structure on $\PrL$ and $\PrR$.
+More precisely, by \cite{lurie.higheralgebra}, $\PrL$ carries a closed symmetric monoidal structure such that the subcategory inclusion $\PrL \subset \widehat{\Cat}$ is a lax symmetric monoidal with respect to the the cartesian structure on $\widehat{\Cat}$. \item We write $\infty\scat$ for the large $\infty$-category of small $\infty$-categories.\footnote{The morphism $\infty$-categories are formed via enrichment in the cartesian monoidal structure.} \item We write $\Fun(\mD,\mC)$ for the $\infty$-category of functors from an $\infty$-category $\mD$ to an $\infty$-category $\mC$, the value at $\mC$ of the right adjoint to the functor $(-)\times\mC:\infty\Cat\to\infty\Cat$ for the cartesian product.

-\begin{notation} We will make use of the following notation and terminology when discussing categories enriched in the monoidal category of $\infty$-categories under the cartesian product. \begin{enumerate}[\normalfont(1)] \item We write $\infty\scat$ and $\infty\sCAT$ for the (very) large $\infty$-categories of small and large $\infty$-categories.\footnote{The morphism $\infty$-categories are formed via enrichment in the cartesian product monoidal structure.} \item $\Fun(\mD,\mC)$ for the $\infty$-category of functors from an $\infty$-category $\mD$ to an $\infty$-category $\mC$, the value at $\mC$ of the right adjoint to the functor $(-)\times\mC:\infty\Cat\to\infty\Cat$ for the cartesian product. \item $\ast$ or $\bD^0$ for the final space, groupoid, category, etc. \item $\bD^1$ for the walking arrow, the strict category with two objects and a unique non-identity arrow. \item $\partial\bD^1$ and $S^0$ for the maximal subspace in $\bD^1$, the set with two elements.
+\item We write $\bD^1$ for the walking arrow, the category with two objects and a unique non-identity arrow. \item We write $\partial\bD^1$ and $S^0$ for the maximal subspace in $\bD^1$, the set with two elements.